-Alex Aiken is the Executive Director for Government Communications.
-He was appointed in December 2012 and has been responsible for creating the Government Communications Service and developing cross-government campaigns.
+Alex Aiken is an Executive Director for Government Communication.
+He was appointed in December 2012 and was responsible for creating the Government Communication Service (GCS) and developing cross-government campaigns.

 He has been National Secretary of LGcommunications and Vice Chairman of the Public Relations Consultants Association Council.
 He is a Fellow of the Chartered Institute of Public Relations (CIPR) and Public Relations Consultants Association (PRCA).